-The Department of Planning and Development Services is responsible for developing the County's General Plan.
+The County's Department of Planning and Development Services is responsible for developing the County's General Plan.
 The Department of Planning and Development Services also manages the MSCP South County Subarea Plan, the North County MSCP Plan, and the East County MSCP Plan.
 Additionally, the department manages the County's Agricultural Conservation Easement Program, maintains the groundwater and landscape ordinances, and manages environmental mitigation banks.

-The County Department of Public Works provides limited wastewater and drinking water services to unincorporated communities outside the imported water distribution service area.
+The County's Department of Public Works provides limited wastewater and drinking water services to unincorporated communities outside the imported water distribution service area.
 The Department of Public Works also provides the following services for the unincorporated portion of the County:

-- stormwater conveyance service and maintenance - residential recycling and composting programs - erosion control and flood management services - stormwater and watershed planning and protection programs and services

-The County Department of Environmental Health has regulatory authority for the beach recreational water use, site assessment and mitigation, on-site wastewater (septic) systems, recycled water use, small water systems and monitoring wells.
-The Department of Planning and Development Services has discretionary project approval authorities.
+- stormwater conveyance service and maintenance - residential recycling and composting programs - erosion control and flood management services - stormwater and watershed planning and protection programs and services water use, small water systems and monitoring wells.
+The County's Department of Planning and Development Services has discretionary project approval authorities.

-The County uses an inter-departmental approach for addressing county-wide issues such as habitat protection, watershed protection, and water quality improvement.
-The County implements its own stormwater program in unincorporated areas providing public education, employee training, water quality monitoring, source identification, code enforcement, watershed management, TMDL implementation and the development and implementation of Best Management Practices.
-Historically the County has acted as Principal Permittee for the MS4 Permit that regulates MS4 discharges from the County of San Diego and 20 other Copermittees, project clean water which includes the 18 municipalities of the County, the San Diego Unified Port District, and the San Diego County Regional Airport Authority.
-The County will continue in this role during the two-year transition period under the recently adopted 2013 MS4 Permit.
-Following this transition period the MS4 permit moves to a distributive watershed model in which the County will be the lead permittee for the San Luis Rey and San Diego River Watersheds and a participant in the other watersheds.
+The County's Department of Environmental Health has regulatory authority for the beach recreational water use, site assessment and mitigation, on-site wastewater (septic) systems, recycled project clean water watershed management, Total Maximum Daily Load (TMDL) implementation and the development and implementation of Best Management Practices (BMPs).
+Historically the County has acted as Principal Permittee for the MS4 Permit that regulates MS4 discharges from the County of San Diego and 20 other Copermittees, which includes the 18 municipalities of the County, the San Diego Unified Port District, and the San Diego County Regional Airport Authority.
+The County continued in this role during the two-year transition period under the 2013, as revised in 2014 and 2015 MS4 Permit.
+Following this transition period, the MS4 permit moved to a distributive watershed model in which the County is the lead permittee for the San Luis Rey and San Diego River Watersheds and a participant in the other watersheds.